leukemia-kispi/HiChIP-Analysis/Coolbox.md

 If working on local machine when the server is initiated,  a link with the token for access is made available.
 Copy the link and input it in a internet browser to begin using coolbox in JupyterNotebook.

-If you run Jypyter from instance on cloud you need to SSH Tunnel from Your Local Machine first to later open it in the internet browser.
+If you run Jypyter from a virtual machine instance on a cloud you need to SSH Tunnel from Your Local Machine first to later open it in the internet browser.

 On your local machine, open a PowerShell or Command terminal and create an SSH tunnel: